Malek4522/smart-warehouse/frontend/README.md

 ## 👥 Authors

-- Your Name - Initial work
+- Smart Warehouse Team - Initial work

 ## 🙏 Acknowledgments

 - Material-UI team for the amazing component library
-- Nivo team for the beautiful charts
 - React team for the fantastic framework
+- Socket.IO team for the real-time communication library

 ---